Autodesk-Forge/forge-bim360.costmanagement.api-postman.collection/CostTutorial/README.md

 - Step 6: Create a new cost item, make sure it's assigned to the budget you created before.
 Save **costItem_id** for the cost item you just created.

 So far, you created a budget, contract, cost item, and also created the relationship among cost item, budget, contract.
-Next we can iterate step 6 ~ step 11 to create different change orders(PCO-RFQ-RCO-OCO-SCO) and perform actions on them based on the workflow.
+Next we can iterate step 7 ~ step 11 to create different change orders(PCO-RFQ-RCO-OCO-SCO) and perform actions on them based on the workflow.

-- Step 7: List all the change order types and save **changeOrder_type** for the type you will create and perform within this iteration.
+- Step 7: List all the change order types and change the index to set **changeOrder_type** to the type you want create and perform within this iteration.

 - Step 8: Create a new change order of the specified type, for RFQ|SCO, make sure the change order is assigned to the contract same as cost item.
 Save **changeOrder_id** for the new created change order.